MicrosoftDocs/fabric-docs/docs/data-factory/airflow-set-smtp-server.md

 ---
-title: Set up SMTP server with Apache Airflow Project.
+title: Set up SMTP server with Data workflows project.
-description: This tutorial helps to set up smtp server with Apache Airflow Project that can send email on behalf of Airflow. ms.reviewer: xupxhou ms.author: abnarain
+description: This tutorial helps to set up smtp server with Data workflows project that can send email on behalf of Apache Airflow. ms.reviewer: xupxhou ms.author: abnarain
 author: abnarain